Particles, conformal invariance and criticality in pure and disordered systems: Criticality in pure systems

 We saw in section~\ref{minimal} that the critical points of the Potts ferromagnet for $q=2,3$ correspond to the CFT minimal models with $p=3,5$, respectively, and that for the same values of $q$ there are tricritical points that can be realized allowing for vacant sites and correspond to $p=4,6$, respectively.
 This pairing, for a given $q$, of a critical point at $p$ and and a tricritical point at $p+1$ is actually known to extend to $p$ generic (also noninteger) \cite{Z_cth}.
 It follows that, together with the critical line (\ref{q_cr}), there is a tricritical line with

 The addition of vacancies does not alter color permutational symmetry, so that also the tricritical line must correspond to one of the scattering solutions in table~\ref{potts_solutions}.
 Critical and tricritical lines meet \cite{NBRS} at the endpoint $q=4$ ($p=\infty$), and have conformal dimensions related by index exchange (see \cite{DT1}), namely $\Delta_\varepsilon=\Delta_{1,2}$, $\Delta_s =\Delta_{0,1/2}$ and $\Delta_\eta=\Delta_{3,1}$ on the tricritical line.
-Inserting this value of $\Delta_\eta$ in (\ref{eigenvalue}) and using (\ref{q_trcr}) one obtains again the result $S=e^{-4i\phi}$ corresponding to III$_-$; the sign of $\sin\phi$, however, is opposite to that for the critical line.
+Inserting this value of $\Delta_\eta$ in (\ref{eigenvalue}) and using (\ref{q_trcr}) one obtains again the result $S=e^{-4i\phi}$ corresponding to III$_-$; the sign of $\sin\phi$, however, is opposite to that for the critical line\footnote{It is worth observing that the notion of "discontinuity fixed points" is used in \cite{NBRS} for the endpoints of the flow generated by renormalization group trasformations on the lattice for $q>4$, i.e. in the first order regime.
+In the present paper we are only concerned with fixed points existing in the continuum limit, which have $\xi=\infty$ and correspond to points of second order phase transition.
+See \cite{DCq4} for the exact scattering solution of the Potts model along the first order transition for $q\to 4^+$.}.